AOS573-2017/aos573-2017.github.io/_lectures/2-fortran-intro.md

 ## Basic Variable Types

 As we briefly discussed during last class, Fortran does not have the same typing flexibility as interactive languages like Python or Matlab.
 By default, Fortran defines a small set of variables (including i, j, and k) as integers to be assumed for counting or loop variables and everything else as real numbers.
 It is possible to overried this behavior using the `IMPLICIT` statement where you can specify which variables you wish for Fortran to retain this behavior for.
-But, given the general undesired behavior that this all creates, a legacy practice within Fortran is to define `IMPLICIT NONE` in each program--signalling to the compiler that you do not want this type assumption to be made for any variable.
+But, given the general undesired behavior that this all creates, a legacy practice within Fortran is to define `IMPLICIT NONE` in each program--signaling to the compiler that you do not want this type assumption to be made for any variable.

 So we add this line to our program on the next line.